 2. Water Cycle

 Every year, when the summer arrives, people put their warm out-of-season clothes in storage until next winter or autumn.
 Every time they do so, they also put tiny but notably pungent mothballs along with the clothes to protect them from moth.
-During the fall, when we take those clothes out again, we find the balls are significantly shrunk in size, but there is no residue on the clothes.
+During the fall, when we take those clothes out again, we find that balls are significantly shrunk in size, but there is no residue on the clothes.
 This occurs because, in general, the mothballs we use are made of naphthalene, which can sublimate from solid to gas under normal room temperature conditions during the summer.
-The strong order of naphthalene prevents the insect from approaching the clothes and causing any harm.
+The strong order of naphthalene prevents insects from approaching the clothes and causing any harm.
 However, since naphthalene can catch fire easily, modern mothballs use 1,4-dichlorobenzene instead.
 Moreover, 1,4-dichlorobenzene mothballs can go under sublimation even at a lower temperature of 21-24 °C.

 4. Dye-Sublimation Printing